Updated: September, 2021

 )

-For the rest of this example we'll use the B2C use case where the Subscription and the Customer
+For the rest of this example we'll use the B2C use case where the subscription and the customer are both attached to our custom Django User model.

 Now that we've figured out how to model our data we can finally wire everything up.
 Time to finally get paid!